allthroughthenight/allthroughthenight.github.io/_posts/2099-01-01-the-new-job-market.md

 Keeping track of applications and better job searching (calendy) plugging own guide

+using notebooklm to summarize company values and such

 [The software engineering industry in 2024](https://www.youtube.com/watch?v=VpPPHDxR9aM)

 Some major differences I made this time around